MarikenvdVelden/willingness-to-accept-compromises/src/data-processing/data_preparations.md

 `Female` and include the variables `missing_pid` and `missing_gender` to the data, indicating whether the response on the covariate was missing (value of 1) or not (value of 0).
-We recode the missing values of the variable `Income`, to `4` and include the variable `missing_education` to the data, indicating whether the response on the covariate was missing (value of 1) or not (value of 0).
+We recode the missing values of the variable `Education`, to `4` and include the variable `missing_education` to the data, indicating whether the response on the covariate was missing (value of 1) or not (value of 0).
 We recode the missing values of the variable `Age` to the mean and include the variable `missing_age` to the data, indicating whether the response on the covariate was missing (value of 1) or not (value of 0).

 ``` r
 uk <- uk %>%